Log vs Timber Frame: What’s the difference?

 Timber Frame Homes

 Although they are often discussed in direct comparison to log homes, timber frame homes deserve a category all their own.
 Similar to log homes, there is an art to timber framing that creates a unique structural and design element that draws people in.
 Timber frame homes allow for more architectural complexity due to the framed wall sections and unlimited interior and exterior combinations.
-Their structural design allows for the exterior to be easily customized in a variety of architectural styles such as wood siding, stone, or a combination of options.
+Their design allows the exterior to be easily customized in various architectural styles such as wood siding, stone, or a combination of options.
 Clients can mix and match siding and trim to give their home a fully unique look from the outside.

 Timber frame homes feature handcrafted structural frame wall sections that fit together precisely.
-Just like with our log homes, we use sustainably harvested white pine or red cedar in the design and building systems of our timber frame homes.
+Like with our log homes, we use sustainably harvested white pine or red cedar in the design and building systems of our timber frame homes.
 Beaver Mountain’s timber frame building system is designed so that the main section of the home, second floor, and roof are structurally timber framed using posts and beams.
 Additionally, we offer a wide variety of truss options designed to match the unique style of each individual home.
 Timber frame homes designed by Beaver Mountain feature up to R-28 insulation for framed wall sections and up to R-60 for roofing systems.
 This is a huge benefit for those looking to build in the cold climate of the Northeast US; especially New York State.

 Understanding the qualities of both log homes and timber frame homes helps you decide which building system you want.
 Those who prefer a more traditional look might gravitate towards a log home, while those who prefer architectural diversity might prefer a timber frame home.
 Some may even want to combine log walls with timber framed second floors and roof systems.
-Those homes are typically called a hybrid home.
-Beaver Mountain does not offer a standard materials log home “kit”.
-Instead, each custom home is a site specific design featuring materials chosen by the client that will best suit their lifestyle, personal style, and needs.
+Those homes are typically called hybrid homes.